 The drawer front integrates directly with the drawer side.
 Often you will find furniture where the drawer front is simply screwed on to a pre-existing drawer box.
 This is usually because the manufacturer has opted to purchase pre-manufactured drawer boxes rather than going to the trouble of designing, engineering and building the components to match their individual designs.
 Sadly, many manufacturers who market themselves as Made in the USA engage in this practice, effectively outsourcing components that make up nearly half of the product.

 Some manufacturers cut corners, leaving drawer boxes unfinished.
 Not only is this unsightly, it is potentially hazardous to your clothing.
 Delicate garments can be snagged or even torn on rough unsanded surfaces and this becomes more pronounced with age as the unprotected wood is exposed to changing humidity.
 Copeland's drawer boxes are fully finished and sanded on the interiors.

 Forty-five Degree Miter construction refers to the angle in which solid wood tops and solid wood sides are joined to create a perfectly seamless perimeter.
 Stylistically, these cases are highly refined and visually Modern.
 The technique to produce this style of case requires extreme precision and is only attainable through exacting detail.
 The leading edge of the cases is beveled to present a thin delicate, line that belies their considerable heft.

-The Kyoto collection uses an Under Mounted Soft Close Glide on all case pieces.
+This collection uses an Under Mounted Soft Close glide.
 These full extension glides provide a gentle bump as the drawer is fully extended and a soft automatic retraction as the drawer closes.
 Since they are under mounted there is no visible hardware.